Banco Azteca Network Operations Center

 Increasing fidelity

-Once things looked good as pencil sketches, the next steps were a series of progressive increases in the fidelity of the design.
-This involved going through several rounds of wireframes to model what the system would look like on both desktop terminals and the monitor bank.
+Once things looked good as pencil sketches, the following steps were a series of progressive increases in the fidelity of the design – several rounds of wireframes to model what the system would look like on both desktop terminals and the monitor bank.

 fidelity increases in designs wireframes